-Growing up in the Austin community on the west side of Chicago, Chico was exposed to violence and the many issues that plague urban communities.
+Growing up in the Austin community on the west side of Chicago, Chico was exposed to violence and the many issues that plague urban communities today.
 A believer in the power of education, Chico earned a B.A. in Interdisciplinary Studies and an M.A. in Inner City Studies from Northeastern Illinois University.
 He is currently earning a Ph.D. in Criminology, Law, & Justice Studies at the University of Illinois at Chicago.

 Chico also mentors youth and teaches pro-social life skills to children throughout the Chicago area.
-He has been featured by the Chicago Tribune, The Washington Post, People magazine, “Crime Watch Daily,” Al Jazeera, Dutch TV, Discovery TV, among others.
+He has been featured by the Chicago Tribune, The Washington Post, People magazine, Crime Watch Daily, Al Jazeera, Dutch TV, and Discovery TV among others.

 Atara has a history of working for social change.
 Previously, she served as the Director of Strategic Planning, Policy, and Partnerships at CeaseFire Illinois, where her advocacy led to the restoration of state funding.
 She has over 10 years of experience in public health, and was awarded the Coalition Award by the AIDS foundation of Chicago for her leadership and collaborative efforts in passing HB1004 in 2016.
 Atara has also worked as an online adjunct for DePaul School for New Learning where she taught Black History and Women’s studies.